TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Evaluation

-\lsec{eval:index} We discuss the evaluation results of different aspects of the index, as summarized in \rtab{complete-eval}.
-In the micro-benchmark, the index supports one statistical operation (i.e., sum) for isolated overhead quantification, whereas in the E2E benchmark the index supports more queries.
+\lsec{eval:index} We now discuss the evaluation results of different aspects of the encrypted index, as summarized in \rtab{complete-eval}.
+In the microbenchmark, the index supports one statistical operation (i.e., sum) for isolated overhead quantification, whereas in the E2E benchmark the index supports all our default queries.
+In all experiments, we instantiate $64$-ary index trees and a keystream with one~billion keys via the key derivation tree.

-\fakeparagraph{Size.} The in-memory index is essential for fast statistical queries.
-As system memory is limited and generally smaller than available data, it is crucial to the system performance to keep the index-size small.
-The encryption schemes in the strawman exhibit large ciphertext expansion, for instance for one million chunks we experience 96x index size expansion with Paillier. \oursystem has no ciphertext expansion for 64-bit values.
+\fakeparagraph{Index Size Expansion.} To improve query efficiency, in-memory time series databases aggressively seek to reduce storage footprint, to support a model where almost all recent data can be stored in memory.
+When considering encryption for time series data, the degree of ciphertext expansion has a direct impact on the encrypted index storage footprint, hence impacting query efficiency. \oursystem has no ciphertext expansion for 64-bit values, \oursystemPlus introduces a 128-bit expansion due to the \mac tag.
+The encryption schemes in prior work~\cite{cryptdb, monomi, talos} exhibit large ciphertext expansion, e.g., for one million chunks we experience 96x index size expansion with Paillier.
+Hence, limiting the performance gains of in-memory processing and impacting query latency.
+ASHE~\cite{seabed} uses an encoding where the expansion depends on the order of aggregation.
+With in-range aggregation this amounts to 12.5\% higher expansion compared to \oursystem.

-\fakeparagraph{Ingest time.} On each ingest, the index nodes are updated by computing aggregates of the child nodes.
-The costs for updates are relatively high for both EC-Elgamal and Paillier, i.e., more than 3500x slower than plaintext.
-With Paillier this is due to the high encryption cost, while in EC-ElGamal the cost of elliptic curve additions dominates the average ingest time.
-In \oursystem, additions are as efficient as in plaintext.
-Hence, the average ingest time increases slightly due to the encryption cost; 1.3x for a large index, outperforming the strawman constructions by three orders of magnitudes.
+\fakeparagraph{Ingest Time.} On each ingest, i.e., insertion of a leaf node, statistical aggregates of ancestor nodes are updated.
+In \oursystem, additions are as efficient as in \emph{plaintext}.
+Hence, the average ingest time increases slightly due to the encryption cost; 1.3x for the large index.
+With verification the average ingest time increases by 3.2x due to the \mac overhead.